mantidproject/mantid/docs/source/concepts/DynamicalStructureFactorFromAbInitio.rst

 initial guess for the structure of interest.
 The initial guess should be as close as possible to an experimental structure, and is usually derived from elastic X-ray and/or neutron scattering measurements.
 Then the structure parameters are locally optimised within DFT, finding the nearest structure that minimises the DFT energy.
-At this point, there should be no effective force on the atoms.
+At this point, there should be no net force on the atoms.
 For this "relaxed" structure the dynamical matrix is calculated, either by finite displacements or perturbation theory.
 The dynamical matrix is related to the Hessian (the second derivative of the system Hamiltonian with respect to atomic displacements) by a Fourier transform: the eigenvectors obtained from diagonalisation of this matrix are atomic displacements